General Relativity Contains the Standard Model

 Klein postulated that the fifth dimension was microscopic and closed, resulting in an infinite tower of harmonics.
 This tower constituted a field's higher-dimensional (HD) coordinate dependence.
 The fundamental was massless.
 The higher order particles, which represented the dependence on the fifth coordinate, had Planck masses.
-In 3DT, this dependence will produce the fields and terms that we now know exist.
+In 3D time, this dependence will produce the fields and terms that we now know exist.
 This will be the realization of Einstein's dream [7--9] of accounting for all physical phenomena from the ``pure marble" of geometry, without the ``base wood" of additional matter fields.
-Many terms in the Lagrangian for the SM represent separate assumptions.
-These terms will be produced by just one assumption, the curvature scalar $\w R$ of 3DT.
+Many of the terms in the Lagrangian for the SM each represent a separate assumption.
+These terms will be produced by just one assumption, the curvature scalar $\w R$ of 3D time.
 The SM is a Lagrangian that can be derived from the curvature scalar.

 Previously, it was thought that fields could not depend on the HD coordinates because they would be too massive to detect.
-However, as part of 3DT's complete explanation of masses, I show that quantum field theory reduces the Planck masses of these massive harmonics to ordinary elementary particle masses, producing the usual elementary particles.
+However, 3D time solves the hierarchy problem so the Planck masses of these massive harmonics are reduced to ordinary elementary particle masses.
+This helps produce the familiar elementary particles.
 See Table~1.

 Table~1.
-Tower of harmonics in 3DT.
+Tower of harmonics in 3D time.
 The vectors and leptons have quantum numbers $|lm\rangle$.
 This conversion of Planck masses to elementary particle masses allows predictions at the Planck mass to be tested at low energies.
-The conversion is allowed by quantum field theory that is modified by particles that are not points, but are line segments of charge.
+The conversion is allowed by quantum field theory that is simplified by particles that are not points, but are line segments of charge.
 The line segments spin, producing a three-dimensional distribution of charge.
 Presumably, these particles avoid the violation of causality or special relativity usually associated with extended particles just like the particles of string theory, but this is conjecture.